 If i sign up for a CSA season, what will i receive?

-For a more detailed list about you can expect in the CSA share each season, please visit our CSA Information page.
+For a more details about our CSA program, please visit our CSA Information page.

 What is the benefit of joining a csa?